GoInterject/GoInterject.github.io/wGetStarted/Simple-Data-Save.md

 ###  [ Lab Dev: Customer Aging Save ](/wGetStarted/L-Dev-CustomerCreditSave.html)

-This lab details a full review of how the INTERJECT save feature works.
+This lab details a full review of how the Interject save feature works.
 Using the Customer Credits example, it will show how to design three user input fields into an existing report.
-The INTERJECT platform will assist in creating a stored procedure that can be used in SQL Server to help facilitate the process.
+The Interject platform will assist in creating a stored procedure that can be used in SQL Server to help facilitate the process.

 ###  [ Lab Dev: Northwind Pull and Save ](/wGetStarted/L-Dev-NorthwindPullSave.html)